Mirroring mindset on money and meaning

 Even when we think about money, we are thinking about ourselves.
 Our beliefs and opinions about money mirror our self-worth, our perceived capability and what we think we deserve.
 This internal monologue becomes a habit of mind – and becomes your life journey.

-Some people seem to repel money from their lives and no matter how hard they work, they just never seem to be getting anywhere.
-Others seem to attract money to them like a magnet, it just never stops coming.
+Some people seem to repel money from their lives and no matter how hard they work, they just never seem to get anywhere.
+Others attract money.
 I have met people with hefty bank balances who still feel ‘poor”.
-A few people enjoy the power and status that money brings and share their wealth abundantly, while others hoard, continuously afraid that the money will run out.
+Some people enjoy the power and status that money brings and share their wealth abundantly, while others hoard, continuously afraid that the money will run out.

 So where do these money journeys come from?
 What is your mindset around money and your life?